-This movie is based on a Japanese novel called Samayou Yaiba, and it has a previous version that’s also Japanese, The Hovering Blade, from 2009.
+Roving Edge is is based on a Japanese novel called Samayou Yaiba.
+It has a previous version that’s also Japanese, The Hovering Blade, from 2009.
 There are a lot of crossovers from one origin to the other, but the way of filming them is so different that I’m pretty sure we could be watching two good independent movies.

-The plot, as it was in The Hovering Blade, talks about a man that has lost his wife and lives with his teenage daughter.
+The plot, as it was in The Hovering Blade, talks about a man that has lost his wife.
+He now lives with his teenage daughter.
 One day Soo Jin (his daughter) is assaulted, raped and murdered.
-The man turns out to find his daughter’s assassins and kill them in revenge, but now he has to deal with the law.
+The man turns out to find his daughter’s assassins and kill them in revenge.
+Now he has to deal with the law.

 Images as seen in the trailer are really hard, and we will probably end up with a hole in our chest for some hours, but Jung Jae Young is an amazing actor and I can’t wait to see one of his movies again since I think I have seen them all.
 For now, until we’re able to finally watch it, let’s get hooked with the trailer.